flet-dev/website/docs/guides/python/packaging-desktop-app.md

 Flet Python app and all its dependencies can be packaged into an executable and user can run it on their computer without installing a Python interpreter or any modules.

-[PyInstaller](https://pyinstaller.org/en/stable/index.html) is used to package Flet Python app and all its dependencies into a single package for Windows, macOS and Linux.
+Flet wraps [PyInstaller](https://pyinstaller.org/en/stable/index.html) API to package Flet Python app and all its dependencies into a single package for Windows, macOS and Linux.
 To create Windows package, PyInstaller must be run on Windows; to build Linux app, it must be run on Linux; and to build macOS app - on macOS.

 Start from installing PyInstaller: